arongas/spring-boot-lectures/Lecture 6 - Spring Data JMS/lecture6.md

   port: 8182
 ```

 - With `spring.jms.template.delivery-mode=persistent` The message persistency is specified.
-Of course the persistency is specified at message producer side.
+The persistency is specified at message producer side.

 - Delivery mode can be specified in the `JmsTemplate` for all messages or can be specified per message

-- Retries mechanism can be configured.
+- Retries mechanism can also be configured.

+---

-## JMS Producer
+## JMS Producer Service

 ```java
 @Service